mhmd-zbib/oqab/README.md

 3. Collecting all files that match the given extension
 4. Reporting the results

 Error handling is implemented to handle inaccessible directories without stopping the search process.

+### Performance Optimization

+For improved performance, the application uses parallel processing via the Rayon crate when traversing directories:

+- Subdirectories are processed in parallel when there are more than a few
+- Small numbers of directories are processed sequentially to avoid parallelization overhead
+- File checking is done efficiently with proper locking to prevent race conditions